prakriti42/Learning-Python-By-Building-Games-/README.md

 # Learning Python By Building Games

-This repository consists of multiple beginner friendly game projects made with the use of various Python Modules.
+This repository consists of beginner friendly game projects made with the use of various Python Modules.

 # Included Projects

 ### 1. Tic-Tac-Toe Classic

-#### A simple and beginner friendly python GUI project built with the use of the pygame module.
+#### A simple and beginner friendly python GUI project built with the use of the <b>PYGAME</b>.

 ### Subjects Covered